 “According to Gartner surveys, content is the most important thing marketers can do and yet they’re unequipped to take it on from a skills and sourcing level.”

 Last week, Gartner released the results of their study around the 5 top emerging trends in digital marketing, and one of the big 5 is around the “rise of big content”.

 Most marketers understand how important content is for their audience and their overall marketing strategy, but they critically lack resources/skills to either create good content or source good content to curate.

 The choice of words Gartner used was very wise: we all know “marketers understanding that” does not mean “CEOs understanding that”.
 So just like most marketers, you might be facing a situation where you and anyone within your company who can and would write has millions of other things to do with deadlines that can’t be pushed.

 In my opinion there are three answers you can bring to scale your content marketing and address the challenges created by the rise of big content:Read More

 Content Marketing ROI: Do eBooks and White Papers Generate More Leads Than Blogs?
 A Data-Driven Answer

 There are so many content marketing formats that it can be hard to decide which to focus on.
-White papers, ebooks, slideshares, blogs, infographics, curated content, videos, etc. They all have their merits but don’t come at the same cost.
-On one hand you have long form, epic content that can take days/weeks to produce. […]Read More
+White papers, ebooks, slideshares, blogs, infographics, curated content, videos, etc. They all have their merits but don’t…Read More

 As the beginning of the end of 2014 approaches, marketers are likely reflecting upon the last year, the trends that have caught on, and the trends that haven’t.
 At this time in 2013, the digital marketing world was abuzz about content marketing and content curation.
 Over the last year or so, marketing experts have been debating how much importance content curation should have within a content marketing strategy.